 “It’s not even the first time I’m playing in a final venue, I’m playing my first World Cup,” she said.
 “I was so very excited to play here at the final venue and we can say that this was my best performance ever in a senior tournament.”

-The Great Britain trio of Penny Healey, Bryony Pitman, Jaspreet Kaur Jessica Sagoo were dominant against the Germany threesome of Katharina Bauer, Michelle Kroppen, Charline Schwarz, winning 5-1 in their recurve women’s match.
+Great Britain’s Penny Healey, Bryony Pitman, Jaspreet Kaur Jessica Sagoo were dominant against the Germany trio of Katharina Bauer, Michelle Kroppen, Charline Schwarz, winning in their recurve women’s final, 5-1.

-“We’ve been solid all week and I’m glad we finished the final in an excellent way,” said Healey about her team which featured World Cup debutants Healey and Sagoo.
+“We’ve been solid all week and I’m glad we finished the final in an excellent way,” said Pitman, praising a team that features circuit debutants Healey and Sagoo.

 “As an individual, everything has just finally come together.
 I’ve been doing World Cups for a while now.
 To finally be at an event and to have everything happen all at once is just incredible.”

-The Netherlands’ men and Chinese Taipei women teams won recurve bronze medals earlier this week.
+The Netherlands’ men and Chinese Taipei women won recurve team bronze medals earlier this week.